Sunflower Program

 What is the Hidden Disabilities Sunflower?

-The Hidden Disabilities Sunflower enables people with non-visible disabilities to access the support they need.
-It acts as a prompt for someone to choose to let people around them know they have a non-visible disability and that they may need a helping hand, understanding, or simply more time.
+The Hidden Disabilities Sunflower acts as a prompt for people with non-visible disabilities to let others around them know that they may need a helping hand, understanding, or simply more time.

 Globally 1 in 7 people live with a disability - approximately 1.3 billion people.
-But while some experience a disability that is visible, many have a non-visible condition or experience a combination of both visible and non-visible conditions.
+But while some experience a disability that is visible, many have non-visible conditions.
 These can be physical, visual, auditory, or neurological and range from autism and ADHD to cognitive impairments such as learning difficulties and dementia, as well as mental health conditions.
 They can also be respiratory and chronic conditions such as asthma, diabetes, chronic pain and sleep disorders.

 How does the program work?

-Passengers with a hidden disability may voluntarily choose to wear a Sunflower lanyard, sticker, or wristband to discreetly indicate they need extra assistance or time.
+Passengers with a hidden disability may voluntarily choose to wear a Sunflower lanyard to discreetly indicate they need extra assistance or time.
 Airport staff are trained to recognize the Sunflower and are available to provide assistance and support as needed.

-Sunflower lanyards are available from SBA free of charge for either delivery or pick up.
-To request materials, please fill out this form.
+Sunflower lanyards are available for passengers traveling through SBA free of charge for either delivery or pick up.
+To request materials, please fill out this form

 What other airports are Sunflower-friendly?